shaikzubair683/microservices/README.md

 # E-commerce service using microservices
-I've developed an e-commerce service server using the Java and Spring Boot framework, implementing a microservices architecture.
+I've developed an e-commerce service using the Java and Spring Boot framework, implementing a microservices architecture.

 ## Architecture for microservices
 ![alt text](./Blankboard.jpeg)